MoneyTools/MyMoney.Net/docs/Reports/RetirementPlanReport.md

 # Retirement Plan Report

-If you have a brokerage account containing taxable assets, perhaps also some tax deferred accounts like 401k or traditional IRA, and some tax free accounts like a Roth IRA, this report can plot out what your retirement income would look like, how your retirement funds could be used, and lets you explore whether you should do a Roth conversion on any tax deferred accounts.
+If you have a brokerage account containing taxable assets, perhaps also some tax deferred accounts like 401k or traditional IRA, and some tax free accounts like a Roth IRA, this report can plot out what your retirement income might look like, how your retirement funds could be used, and gives you a way to explore some other scenarios, like what effect it has if you change your retirement income, do a Roth conversion on any tax deferred accounts, move to a different state, or change your social security income age.

 To setup the report you need to enter some values in the RETIREMENT details as follows: